mike99mac/minimy-mike99mac/gcode/README.md

 You should have four L-shaped moldings, each greater than 20".

 To attach the L-shaped moldings to the box, perform the following tasks:
+- Slide the top slider on, but not the back slider, so it cannot be glued to the top.
 - Cut one piece to the length of the top-back.
 This will be the longest piece.
 - Cut the other three pieces to size.
 - Glue the 4 moldings onto the carcass and clamp.
 The long molding will be glued to the top sliding panel.
-Do not put the back sliding panel on the box so it cannot be glued to the top panel.
 - Allow to dry.
 - Drill holes and screw two screws through the top sliding panel molding into the back sliding panel.
 This will ensure the boombox stays together when being transported by handle

+**TODO** Get a picture of this

 ### Finish sliding panels
 Ideally, the sliding panels will fit and slide perfectly.